-Alternative 4, as with Alternatives 2 and 3, remains consistent with the overall focus of the project with the goal to protect residential areas from frequent flooding and future coastal inundation while fostering economic growth and community connectedness.
-The primary difference between Alternative 4 and the other action alternatives is that it strikes a balance between having no large-scale stormwater detention areas as with Alternative 3, to developing both Ohio Creek and Haynes Creek into large-scale stormwater detention areas as with Alternative 4 proposes to use the upper portion of Haynes Creek, in concert with a tide gate at Kimball Terrace, as a stormwater detention area.
-Further elements of Alternative 4 are discussed.
+Alternative 4, as with Alternatives 2 and 3, remains consistent with the overall focus of the project to protect residential areas from frequent flooding and future coastal inundation while fostering economic growth and community connectedness.
+The primary difference between Alternative 4 and the other action alternatives is that it strikes a balance between having no large-scale stormwater detention areas as with Alternative 3 and developing both Ohio Creek and Haynes Creek into large-scale stormwater detention areas as with Alternative 2.
+Alternative 4 proposes to use the upper portion of Haynes Creek, in concert with a tide gate at Kimball Terrace, as a stormwater detention area.
+In addition, Alternative 4 was developed with a continued effort to avoid and minimize impacts to natural resources to the greatest extent practicable while achieving the goals and objectives of the project.
+Elements such as the positioning of the realigned Kimball Terrace, location of the perimeter flood control, and slopes of the earthen berms were considered during the process to reduce natural resource impacts.
+This overarching goal will continue as the actual design of the preferred alternative is advanced.
+Further elements of Alternative 4 are discussed below.